-The IMP is a health promotion charity, established by Rob de Castella in 2009, that uses running to instil pride and demonstrate the incredible capacity Indigenous Australian men and women have to achieve.
-A team of 12 Indigenous youth is selected each year with the ultimate goal of finishing the world’s most iconic running race, the New York City Marathon; with just six months of training, and most with no running experience or background.
+The Indigenous Marathon Foundation (IMF) is a health promotion charity with DGR status, established by Rob de Castella in 2009, that uses running to instil pride and demonstrate the incredible capacity Indigenous Australian men and women have to achieve.
+Each year, a team of 12 Indigenous youth aged 18-30 is selected to be part of the Indigenous Marathon Project (a program of the IMF) with the ultimate goal of finishing the world's most iconic running race, the New York City Marathon; with just six months of training, and most with no running experience or background.

-All members of the IMP team are required to complete a Certificate IV in Leisure and Health as part of their commitment to the program.
+All members of the IMF team are required to complete a Certificate III in Fitness as part of their commitment to the program.

-The IMP is a program dedicated to highlighting the achievements of Australia’s Indigenous people and creating role models in our Indigenous communities.
+The IMF is a program dedicated to highlighting the achievements of Australia’s Indigenous people and creating role models in our Indigenous communities.

 - Start early; the sooner you start fundraising, the more chance you have of reaching your target.

 - Ask your family and friends to donate first, that way others will be more inclined to match your donations.

 - Do some baking and ask your colleagues for a donation for morning tea.